skarlekar/fargate-patterns/README.md

 ## What is AWS Fargate?
 Put simply, **AWS Fargate** is a managed, compute engine provided by AWS to run your containers without having to worry about managing a cluster of servers.
 You don't have to choose server types, upgrade or patch servers or optimize container packing on your clusters.
-This is analogous to hailing a taxi
+This is analogous to hailing a Uber.
+With Uber you don't specify wh

 If you are used to traditional container management, you will really appreciate Fargate allowing you to focus on the 'Dev' part of designing and building your applications and removing the 'Ops' part of managing infrastructure from your 'DevOps' responsibilities.